rbilolikar/html-css/README.md

 Beginning my journey in Fullstack Development.
-Build a YouTube clone to refresh my HTML and CSS knowledge.
+Built a static webpage to refresh my HTML and CSS knowledge.